Sexual Violence Prevention

 The Sexual Violence Prevention Program focuses on community-level changes to create safe and supportive environments where sexual violence is unthinkable.

 Sexual violence affects everyone and every community.
 Sexual violence involves a range of acts including attempted or completed rape, pressure for sexual acts, unwanted sexual contact and non-contact.
 It can also include unwanted sexual experiences, like verbal harassment.
 Sexual violence is defined as any sexual act committed against someone without that person’s freely given consent.
-See a full list of sexual violence definitions from the Centers of Disease Control and Prevention.
+Find out more about sexual violence from the Centers of Disease Control and Prevention.

 Sexual violence affects people of all ages, genders, income levels, social status, and location.
 Marginalized populations and communities are more likely to experience sexual violence, including women, people of color, American Indians, people with disabilities, LGBT communities, and children.